Quantum-Noise-Driven Generative Diffusion Models: Introduction

-In this article we therefore introduce and formalize the quantum versions of \acp{dm}, particularly based on \acp{ddpm} and \acp{sde} in the context of \ac{qml}.
+Compared to other generative models, classical \acp{dm} require a large number of steps, both for the diffusion and the denoising phases.
+This means that, when used in data generation, the sampling is computationally expensive because it requires to iterate through all such steps.
+Inspired by the aforementioned physical systems where the quantum noise accelerates the diffusion, in this article we therefore introduce and formalize the quantum versions of \acp{dm}, in particularly based on \acp{ddpm} and \acp{sde} in the context of \ac{qml}.
 More precisely, we propose three potential \acp{qndgdm} that can be both computationally simulated in the NISQ devices and implemented \emph{experimentally} due to the naturally occurring noise effects in open quantum systems.
 The three algorithms are: i) \acf{cqgdm} in which the forward diffusion process can be implemented in the classical way, while the backward denoising with a \ac{qnn} (that can be either a \ac{pqc} or an hybrid quantum-classical \ac{nn}); (ii) \acf{qcgdm} in which the noise diffusion process can be implemented in a quantum way, while in the denoising process classical NNs are used; (iii) \acf{qqgdm} where both the diffusion and the denoising dynamics can be implemented in a quantum domain.